therealkuma/fintech_collab/README.md

 As an accountant, you expedit your recording process by automate the entries. <br />
 As an accounting manager, he examing the ingregrity of the accounting data, reasonablness of the business and balancing of the books.  <br />
 As a marketing/sale manager, he examing the profitability, demographic, segmentation of the business. <br />
-As a CEO,
+As a CEO, <br />
-As a sales manager, he look into trend of the business. future growth.
+As a sales manager, he look into trend of the business. future growth. <br />

 <br />
 The approach